My dad taught me how being patient and speaking fewer words can often be more impactful than saying a lot.

 Make yourself as indispensable as possible to your boss … but remember nobody is indispensable.

 Every morning when I think about life with your mother or without your mother, I choose your mother.

-Growing up Dad worked 6 days/week, went to college 2 nights/week for 12 years to get his college degree and studied on Sundays.
+Growing up Dad worked 6 days/week, went to college 2 nights/week for 12 years to get his college degree, and studied on Sundays.
 Somehow, he was also very present in my life.
-He taught me how to do what it takes to provide for your family while still being present for the ones you love – a much needed lesson from my father.
+He taught me how to do what it takes to provide for my family while still being present for the ones you love – a much-needed lesson from my father.

 In 1973, at age 12, I received a formative lesson from my father (and mom).
 White parents in Canarsie, Brooklyn kept their kids home from school for two weeks to boycott school integration via bussing.
 My parents sent me to school, making clear they didn’t support the boycott.
 I was 1 of 3 kids out of 40 in my home room to attend.

 A few days before he died, while home in bed under hospice care, my dad was encouraging a friend to take his wife on the vacation they had talked about for years but not taken.
 He said: